FaizahKolapo/FaizahKolapo/README.md

 and visually appealing interfaces, with a passion for using emerging technologies for enhanced user experience.

-- Here, you will see my personal projects as well as my course projects so far.
+- Here, you will see my personal projects as well as my course projects.
-- My portfolio website is live.
-You can visit and see my most recent works.
-I will be updating with my capstone and others soon!